 There’s a double stainless steel sink and drainer with single mixer tap under the window and to its left is the four-burner cooker with oven and grill which has a black glass splashback and a steel and glass extractor hood above.
 The final ‘arm’ of the kitchen also houses storage below the worktop and could stand in as a breakfast bar.
 It has three open shelves at one end.

 The whole kitchen looks really smart and has a high-spec, quality feel to it with those glossy worktops and the domestic standard appliances.
 It’s certainly an area to complement the rest of the lounge in terms of quality and overall effect.

-The central access corridor which leads to the bedrooms and bathrooms is, for a nice change, well lit with integrated downlighters.
+The central access corridor of the Carnaby Helmsley which leads to the bedrooms and bathrooms is, for a nice change, well lit with integrated downlighters.
 Once again the light coloured walls and light oak doors add to the feeling of light and space.
 A useful touch is a set of coat hooks on one side of the corridor as well as a radiator.

 The main family bathroom is first on the right and is a well-appointed room with contemporary fixtures and fittings.
 There’s a large shower with sliding glass door, a square handbasin and double flush toilet with lots of useful cupboard and shelf storage – something sadly lacking in a lot of caravan bathrooms, and an extractor fan!
 A good-sized mirror with a glass shelf sits above the wash basin and a cupboard hides the lodge’s combi boiler.
 The room does not feel cramped, which is another plus point.